arazig/Advanced-ML-project/README.md

 ### Step 3: Run the Code

+#### Prepocessing of the data :
+All the data used for the models is **already available in the `\data` folder** ✅.
+To understand how data preprocessing was carried out, we invite you to consult the `Preprocess_datasets.ipynb` notebook, which enables us to create our sample, the train sample and the test sample with leave-2-out.

+#### Excecute the models:
 You can run the main scripts for each recommendation method (e.g., `cosine_similarity.ipynb`, `svd.ipynb`, etc.) to test the models individually.

 For BMF we run the **`Binary_Matrix_Factorization.ipynb`** notebook.
 For the MLP and NeuMF we implement and adapt in Pytorch the models (inspired by the *Neural Collaborative Filtering* paper authors implementation in TensorFlow).
 We use **`MLP_exp.py`** and **`NeuMF_exp.py`** files with others functionals files.
 To execute the code, simply copy-past this line into the terminal.
 You can customize the model settings as you wish.